 Journalism is a major growth area in South African tertiary education, and in the process of expanding the area has become ever more sophisticated.
 No longer can media courses content themselves with training aspiring journalists how to identify newsworthy stories and then write them.

 Media management is a new item in the armoury of some media studies programmes.
+Reporters are often rewarded for outstanding performance in news gathering and writing by being promoted into management positions.

 ‘But being good in these areas does not guarantee that people have the skills or knowledge to manage and motivate employees, take responsibility for budgets or think strategically about marketing,” says Peter du Toit, deputy director of the Sol Plaatjie Media Leadership Institute at Rhodes University.